ryscher/old-vagrant-dryad/README.md

 Verify that you have the correct path specified: `more $DRYAD_AWS_PRIVATEKEY_PATH` should give you a cryptic key starting with `-----BEGIN RSA PRIVATE KEY-----`.
 If not, double-check your path in your .bash_profile and source it again.

+Finally, it is good practice to provide a descriptive name for the VM to distinguish it from other VMs on the AWS system.
+Edit the `Vagrantfile`, and change the name within the `aws.tags` section.

 Now run `vagrant up --provider=aws` to create a vagrant VM at Amazon.
 You should be able to find the public IP and public DNS settings for your instance in the EC2 dashboard: find your instance by clicking on Instances in the left sidebar and selecting your instance.

-*DO NOT FORGET TO HALT YOUR MACHINE WHEN YOU ARE DONE.*
+*DO NOT FORGET TO HALT YOUR MACHINE WHEN YOU ARE DONE. (`vagrant halt`)*

 ## Accessing the Virtual Machine